ibm-cloud-docs/vpc/hello-world-vpc.md

 From the output that's returned, save the ID of the primary network interface (`Primary Interface`) in a variable so you can use it later, for example:

 ```
-nic="aaaa_4d9b3a58-f796-4e6a-b5ac-84f4216e9b68-glhvl"
+nic="0738-4d9b3a58-f796-4e6a-b5ac-84f4216e9b68-glhvl"
 ```

 ## Create a block storage data volume
 {: #create-block-storage-data-volume-cli}

+You can create a block storage volume and attach it to your virtual server instance if you want additional storage.
 When you create a block storage volume, you select a profile to optimize the performance of your compute workloads.
 See [About Block Storage for VPC](/docs/vpc?topic=vpc-block-storage-about#capacity-performance) for information about volume capacity and IOPS ranges based on the volume profile you select.

 To see a list of volume profiles, run: